Duncanma/Blog/content/Blog/do-not-open-new-tabs.md

 ---
 date: 2021-02-02T16:30:06-08:00
-title: Don't open links in a new tab or window.
+title: Don't code links to open in a new tab or window.
 type: posts
 tags:
  - Web Development